ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

       1. List of screens.
       2. Screen and role mapping.

    **Application Runtime:**
 ![Reg Client Application Deployment](_images/registration/reg-client-app-runtime.png)

+   The above diagram depicts the actual runtime of registration client application.

 **Installation at Desktop Machine:**
 ***
 ![Reg Client Application Installation](_images/registration/reg-client-app-install-process.png)

    Download the application setup KIT from MOISP admin portal.
    Double click on the provided .exe file to extract the package and install the Docker container in local machine in a particular folder.
+   **TBD -** List of values to be entered by the user during installation to be determined.
    Once installation completed then click on the ‘RegClientStart.bat’ file to initialize the Docker container and pull the latest ‘MOSIPRegistrationClient’ image from Private Docker hub.
    Generate and Load the DB key into the TPM [Trusted Platform Module]. {More research required in this area}

    Then run the Docker container to launch the application.
    Once application launched then connect to the TPM and pull the required key to communicate with the DB.
    Check the data availability in the local DB, if no data available then initiate the ‘Sync [Master/ Configure/ User]’ process to download the machine [MAC ID] specific center level data from MOSIP server environment.

    Note: Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.

-   **Clarification:**
-   1. Docker login credential?
-   2. Docker installation volume path.?
-   3. Auto update/ manual update?
-   4. How to load key into TPM?
-The respective rotation policy.

 **Database:**
 ***
-	The Derby database will be used to store the local transaction information along with Master and configuration data.
+   -The Derby database will be used to store the local transaction information along with Master and configuration data.
-	The data stored into the database would be encrypted using a particular key [SHA256 - Symmetric key].
+   -The data stored into the database would be encrypted using a particular key [SHA256 - Symmetric key].
-	The key would be maintained in TPM and same will be used during communication with database from application.
+   -The key would be maintained in TPM and same will be used during communication with database from application.
-	<TODO>: Generation, Maintenance, Rolling methods.

 **Update:**
 ***